ginkgobioworks/gen/docs/graph_operators.md

 results in a sample that contains both 'chr1' and 'chr2'.

 ### Intersection [WIP]
 The complementary operation to a union, is to retain only the edges that are present in both, i.e. the intersection.
+This requires special handling of boundary edges that represent the wildtype in a heterozygous genome, because these are implied rather than made directly.

 <figure style="margin-left: auto; margin-right: auto">
 <img src="./figures/operators/intersect-union-difference.png" width=800 alt="Figure 2">